A Complete Guide to Agile Methodology: (20+ Detailed Agile Scrum Methodology Tutorials)

 - 2 weeks Sprint ( 10 days)

-- 2 resources actual working on the sprint.
+- 2 resources working on the sprint.

 Burn Down Chart steps would be:

-- Enter all the stories ( Column A5 – A15)
+- Enter all the stories ( Column A5 – A15).

-- Enter all the Tasks ( Column B5 – B15)
+- Enter all the Tasks ( Column B5 – B15).

-- Enter the Days ( Day 1 – Day 10 )
+- Enter the Days ( Day 1 – Day 10 ).

-- Apply formula to calculate the “Estimated Efforts” for each day (Day 1 to Day 10).
-Enter the formula at D15 (C16-$C$16/10) and drag it for all the days.
+- Apply the formula to calculate the “Estimated Efforts” for each day (Day 1 to Day 10).
+Enter the formula at D15 (C16-$C$16/10) and drag it for all days.

 - Select it and create the chart as follows:

 Definition of Done:

-Activities done in SCRUM Methodology:
+Activities Done in SCRUM Methodology

 As the name suggests, these are the actual work done by the scrum team to accomplish their task and take the user story into the “Done” state.

-- What did the team member plan to do today
+- What did the team member plan to do today?

-The SCRUM team meets and discusses & document the following points:
+The SCRUM team meets, discusses & document the following points:

-- What did not went well in the Sprint
+- What didn’t go well in Sprint?

-- Lessons learnt
+- Lessons learned

 - Action Items.

-The Scrum team should continue to follow the best practice, ignore the “not best practices” and implement the lessons learnt during the consequent sprints.
+The Scrum team should continue to follow the best practice, ignore the “not best practices” and implement the lessons learned during the consequent sprints.
 The retrospective meeting helps to implement the continuous improvement of the SCRUM process.

-How the Process is done?
-An example!
+How’s the Process done?
+An Example!

 Step #1: Let’s have a SCRUM team of 9 people comprising of 1 product owner, 1 Scrum master, 2 testers, 4 developers and 1 DBA.